 If you thought the loss of profits, fines, and decreased credibility with your merchant processor was bad, it gets worse.
 Accounting for chargebacks is a nightmare.

-Chargeback Accounting Problems
+Chargeback Accounting Problem

 Each time you are hit with one, a credit chargeback must be manually entered into your accounting system.
-This can lead to several problems.
+This can lead to several problems:

 - The chargeback dispute process is quite lengthy.
 It can be drawn out even more if you decide to submit a chargeback rebuttal letter or take the case all the way through arbitration.
 That means the process could easily be extended several months.
 If the chargeback process took funds out of your account in May but the claim isn’t resolved until July, your books will be out of whack for quite a while.